masudrahman-dev/music-shala-client/task_description.md

 1. **Payment: (Student Dashboard)** `0`

    - **Pay button Action:** Upon clicking the **Pay button** for a Class on the My Selected Classes, the student will be redirected to the payment page to finalize their payment.
-After a successful payment, the **Available seats** for the particular Class will be reduced by 1.
+After a successful payment, the **Available seats** for the particular Class will be `reduced by 1`.
 The Class information will be shown on the **My Enrolled Classes page**and removed from the **My Selected Classes page**.

    `0` - Create a `payment history page` for students.
 It will show the payment made by that student.
 Make sure to sort the payment history descending.
 The newest payment will be at the top